-We are now accepting submissions for our Spring 2014 issue on a rolling basis until October 13th, 2013.
+We are now accepting submissions for our Autumn 2014 issue.
+The deadline for the autumn 2014 issue is April 11th.
 Get yours in now!

 Types of Submissions